markus-wa/demoinfocs-golang/README.md

 - [csgo_spray_pattern_plotter](https://github.com/o40/csgo_spray_pattern_plotter) - A tool to extract and plot spray patterns from CS:GO replays
 - [CS:GO Player Skill Prediction](https://drive.google.com/file/d/1JXIB57BA2XBTYVLSy6Xg_5nfL6dWyDmG/view) - Machine learning master thesis by [@quancore](https://github.com/quancore) about predicting player performance
 - [csgoverview](https://github.com/Linus4/csgoverview) - A 2D demo replay tool for CS:GO
-- [csgo-coach-bug-detector](https://github.com/softarn/csgo-coach-bug-detector/) - Detects the abuse of an exploit used by some team coaches in professional matches
+- [csgo-coach-bug-detector](https://github.com/softarn/csgo-coach-bug-detector) - Detects the abuse of an exploit used by some team coaches in professional matches
+- [megaclan3000](https://github.com/megaclan3000/megaclan3000) - A CS:GO stats page for clans with recent matches and player statistics

 If your project is using this library feel free to submit a PR or send a message in [Gitter](https://gitter.im/csgodemos/demoinfo-lib) to be included in the list.